maxsal/covid19india/README.md

 ## Versions

 ### Announcement
 * covid19india.org is ceasing to maintain their website at the end of October.
 We are currently seeking alternate data sources which will be integrated into the package for future use.
-Expected released ith v0.1.5.
+Expected released with v0.1.5.

 ### Version 0.1.4
 * A rebuild of the package with a `data.table` backend.
 Improved performance on the order of 4x to 18x.